-Rewrite each sentence from the left column using one or more sensory-rich sentences to recreate the scene vividly.
-Focus on sensory language-sight, sound, touch, taste, and smell-and feel free to invent details.
+In the space provided below, rewrite each sentence from the left column into one or more sentences to richly recreate the scene.
+Think of word choice that involves the senses (sight, sound, touch, taste, smell); use this language to show the scene in more detail.
+Feel free to invent new descriptive details.

 Example: The old man stood in the grass and relaxed as the sun went down.
-Warm blades of grass curled between his toes as he closed his eyes, the last light of day sinking into his skin.
-A breeze drifted over his face, carrying the scent of distant jasmine, while the sky melted from gold to blood-orange, then settled into a deep violet hush.
+The grass caressed his feet and smile softened his eyes.
+A hot puff of air brushed against his wrinkled cheek as the sky paled yellow, then crimson, and within a breath, electric indigo.
 The country is India.
 The colonel and his wife are giving a large dinner party.
 The American does not join in the argument but looks at the other guests As he looks, he sees a strange expression come over the face of the hostess.
 He realizes there must be a cobra in the room.
 A faint smile lights up the woman's face as she replies.